 If we use coefficients $\Z[\pi^{ab}]$ instead of $\Lambda$, a similar argument shows that $[\nu,\nu]^{ab}$ has rank 2.
 Hence the quotient of $[I(\nu),I(\nu)]$ by $I(\nu,\nu)$ is a torsion group.
 Since $\pi$ is torsion-free and metabelian, the image of this quotient in $\pi$ is trivial.
 Hence every epimorphism from $\nu$ to $\pi$ factors through $\nu/[I(\nu),I(\nu)]$.
 In all cases, such epimorphisms have kernel $E$ and so induce isomorphisms $\nu/E\cong\pi$.
 If $(M',N)$ is another such pair and the epimorphisms $p=\pi_1\inc$ and $p'=\pi_1\inc'$ induce the same isomorphism from $\nu/I(\nu)$ to $\pi/I(\pi)=\Z$ then $\ker(p)=\ker(p')$.
 Hence we may again invoke Lemma \ref{epiaut}.

-The effect of changing our choice of identification of $\nu/I(\nu)$ with $\pi/I(\pi)$ is to replace $E$ by the preimage in $\nu$ of the kernel of multiplication by $t-m$.
+The effect of changing our choice of identification of $\nu/I(\nu)$ with $\pi/I(\pi)$ is to invert the action of $t$ on $I(\nu)^{ab}$, and thus to replace $E$ by the preimage in $\nu$ of the kernel of multiplication by $t-w(t)m$.
 Thus for such $\pi$ and $N$ there are two possible kernels.
 (These may be equivalent under composition with automorphisms of $\nu$ induced by self-homeomorphisms of $N$.)

 In case 3(a) the group $\pi$ is a canonical quotient of each of $\nu_1$ and $\nu_2$, since $\pi$ is solvable and the kernels are perfect.
 Hence the actions of $\Homeo(N_1,*)$ and $\Homeo(N_2,*)$ induce homomorphisms from these groups to $\Aut(\pi)$.
 If one of these homomorphisms is onto then $\Homeo(N_1,*)\times{\Homeo(N_2,*)}$ and $\Aut(\pi)$ together act transitively on $\Epi(\nu_1,\pi)\times{\Epi(\nu_2,\pi)}$, and the classification needs only $\pi$ and $N$. \end{proof}